raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 This section specifies all the syscalls that the IC must make available to the actor.

 Currently, the FVM charges no gas for import linkage.
-In the future, the FVM may charge a static or a dynamic cost for performing the linkage of the concrete functions or namespaces imported by the module.
+In the future, the FVM may charge a static or a dynamic cost for linking the concrete functions or namespaces imported by the module.

 **Interface type conventions**

-- `off` and `len` refer to "memory offset" and "buffer length".
+- `off` and `len` in argument names refers to "memory offset" and "buffer length".
 Together, they define the bounds of a slice of memory.
--
+- Syscall arguments prefixed with `o_` represent output parameters.
-- The `Result` return type
+- The `Result` return type carries a **syscall error number** and the specified payload type.
+The latter only appears when the syscall succeeded (with error number `0`).
+These error numbers are ephemeral, and have no meaning beyond the FVM syscall boundary.
+Refer to the [FVM Error Conditions] document for more info.

 #### Namespace: `actor`